Programs & Seminars

 Do you want to impact IUPUI and the wider community?

-Join us for our third annual IUPUI Freedom Ride to Memphis, Tennessee during spring break 2015.
+Join us for our fifth annual IUPUI Freedom Rides trip during spring break 2016.
 This trip will look at how current and past social justice movements have been impacted by different leadership styles.
 Through visits with community leaders, small groups, community service projects, trips to historical landmarks and museums, students will be able to compare the leadership styles of past civil rights leaders to movements of today.
 Participants will come away with a better understanding of their unique leadership style and social change issues they want to advance.

 *Spots are limited and may fill up prior to the registration deadline.